Low-Intensity Cardio Training: What Is It & How Does It Work? – SWEAT

 Low-Intensity Cardio Training: What Is It & How Does It Work?

-You might already be familiar with the benefits of HIIT — but what about low-intensity cardio training?
+You might already be familiar with the benefits of high-intensity interval training (HIIT) — but what about low-intensity cardio training?

-There’s a common misconception about exercise — that it has to be intense for it to be effective.
-And while there’s no doubt that other types of cardio are beneficial, the great thing about low-intensity cardio training is that it can help to improve your overall health and fitness in a gentler and more accessible way.
+One of the most common misconceptions when it comes to exercise is that a workout has to be intense to be effective.
+And while there’s no doubt that more intense types of cardio are beneficial, the great thing about low-intensity training is it can help to improve your overall health and fitness in a gentler and more accessible way.

-Low-intensity cardio is included in each of the Sweat programs.
-It’s easy to complete and within most people’s comfort zones — making it the perfect fitness style for beginners, or to help you move again if you’ve taken some time off from exercise.
+That’s why you’ll find low-intensity cardio in each of the Sweat programs.
+It’s easy to complete, has plenty of benefits and is within most people’s comfort zones — making it a great training style for beginners, or to help you move again if you’ve taken some time off from exercise.
+From walking to cycling, there are so many great ways to include LISS in your day-to-day life.

 What is low-intensity cardio training?